milesgwood/milesgwood.github.io/pages/drupal/Shibboleth.md

     ```

  6. Edit config/authsources.php
+ I just straight up copied the data from the old authsources too.
+I changed the entityID to https://supportdev1.coopercenter.org/

+ For the privatekey and the certificate I am going to use the UVA supplied one instead of the senf signed one I tried this with initially.
+I did not add any of the CA chain certificates.

   ```php
   //Duplicate these Miles for more SP on each server using different entity ID 'cooper-dev-sp' => array(